 What areas of illustration are covered in the 3x3 Show?

-Our Professional Show includes animation, advvertising, books including picture books, comics, corporate communication, covers, seven categories of editorial illustration, ephemera, fashion, gallery, packaging, posters, sci-fi, self-promotion, textiles, three-dimensional and unpublished.
+Unlike any other show we have a multitude of categories.
+Our Professional Show includes animation, advertising, books including picture books, comics, corporate communication, covers, seven categories of editorial illustration, ephemera, fashion, gallery, packaging, posters, sci-fi, self-promotion, textiles, three-dimensional and unpublished.
 Our Student Show categories include animation, books, picture books, illustration and sci-fi.

 Why so many categories for the 3x3 Show?

-Unlike any other show we have a multitude of categories.
 We feel it is more beneficial for illustrators to enter their work in specific categories as opposed to general categories.
-For example, instead of the broad Editorial category, we break ours down into specific uses i.e. portraits, sports, travel, food, lifestyle and conceptual.
+For example, instead of the broad Editorial category, we break ours down into specific uses i.e. portraits, sports, travel, food & beverage, lifestyle and conceptual.
 This offers illustrators more chances to win.
 See our complete list of categories.

 Who can enter the 3x3 Show?